MrR0807/Notes/AWS/SAA-C03-Cantrill.md

 * Allow or Deny its identities on its AWS account
 * No direct control on external accounts or users
 * Identity federation and MFA

+# Setting up Admin User

+You can set AWS Account Alias: IAM -> IAM Dashboard -> AWS Account -> Account Alias (it has to be globally unique).

+Users -> Create User -> Set Permissions (attach policies directly AdministratorAccess).

+To test login now, copy "Sign-in URL for IAM users in this account" (which was generated using Account Alias)